Celtico/QuElFinder/README.md

 QuElFinder
 ==========

-Zf2 module for the elfinder
+Zf2 module for elfinder

 Requirements
 ============
 - ZendSkeletonApplication
   https://github.com/zendframework/ZendSkeletonApplication
-- El Finder
+- ElFinder
   http://elfinder.org/

 Installation
 ============
-- Drag a folder in modules or vendor
+- Drag the folder into modules folder or vendor folder
-- Download the latest version elfinder and placing somewhere in the public folder
+- Download the latest version elfinder and place in the public folder (you can place in somewhere)
-- Enable and configure the module has application.config.php routes module.config.php
+- Enable the module with the application.config.php and configure the routes with module.config.php
-- Check the version the php folder 2.0
+- Check the version php folder 2.0

 Integration
 ===========
-- Duplicate the folder wh-the-finder to your project folder view and customize there
+- Duplicate the folder wh-the-finder to your project in the folder view and customize there

 Support
 =======
 - CKEditor integration

-> Sorry for the spelling errors